isayani-78/Caesar-Cipher-Generator/README.md

       python caesar_cipher.py

 (If you are on Linux/Mac and python runs Python 2, use python3 instead.)
 ## Follow the prompts
--Enter the message you want to encrypt.
--Enter a key (shift value).
--The program will display the encrypted message and then decrypt it back.
+i.Enter the message you want to encrypt. ii.Enter a key (shift value). iii.The program will display the encrypted message and then decrypt it back.

 ## 🖥 Example
 ```bash